strangelove-ventures/web3-mcp/README.md

 2. **Private Keys**: Only use this with test wallets containing small amounts of funds
 3. **RPC Endpoints**: Custom RPC endpoints can be configured in the .env file for better reliability and rate limits
 4. **.env Security**: The .env file is automatically ignored by git to prevent accidental exposure of private keys
+5. **Tool Registration**: Use the tool registration controls to minimize security surface area by only enabling required chains

 ## Advanced Configuration